How to Make a Homeless Care Package That’s Actually Useful

 Handing Out Care Packages

-If you can convince a couple of friends to make their own homeless care kits, then all the better.
-You can group them together and go to homeless shelters or local public parks that the homeless frequent.
+If you can convince a couple of friends or family members to make their own homeless care kits, then all the better.
+You can bring them together and go to homeless shelters or local public parks that the homeless frequent.
 If you’re not comfortable approaching a random homeless person, you can also partner with a local homeless charity.
-They’re usually swamped with homeless people asking for basic necessities so those care kits would be very much welcome.
+They’re usually swamped with homeless people asking for basic necessities, so those care kits would be very much welcome.

 If you’re personally giving out the care kits, just remember to ask them first if they want help.
 Some homeless individuals don’t readily accept help from anyone, either because of pride or lack of trust in strangers.
-I mean, if you’re on the streets for days, you’ve probably seen enough to convince you not to accept anything handed out by a complete stranger.
+If you’ve been on the streets for some time, you’ve probably seen enough to convince you not to accept anything handed out by a complete stranger.
 So if some of them refuse to accept what you’re giving, don’t be offended.
 There are a lot of homeless who’d be more than willing to accept those care packages.

 That said, handing out care packages is one of the best things you can do for the homeless.
 Sometimes, it only takes a single act of kindness to make someone’s day.
 And at the end of the day, a little bit of kindness is all this world really needs.